pureconfig/pureconfig/docs/playing-nice-with-sparks-shapeless.md

 `spark-submit`.

-If you are using the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin to create our JARs you can [shade this dependency](https://github.com/sbt/sbt-assembly#shading) by adding
+If you are using the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin to create your JARs you can [shade this dependency](https://github.com/sbt/sbt-assembly#shading) by adding